LearnArtificial Intelligence

 What is the difference between OpenAI and Anthropic?

-OpenAI leads in consumer reach — ChatGPT has ~900M weekly users and the brand became the category noun for AI.
+OpenAI leads in consumer reach — ChatGPT passed 1B monthly active app users by May/Jun 2026 (with 900M confirmed weekly active users as of Feb 2026) and the brand became the category noun for AI.
 Anthropic is enterprise- and coding-led, reaching a >$30B run rate by April 2026 with Claude Code at ~$2.5B ARR.
-OpenAI rents compute from Microsoft Azure; Anthropic is backed by Amazon and Google for compute.
+OpenAI's primary cloud is still Microsoft Azure (no longer exclusive as of April 2026); Anthropic is backed by Amazon and Google for compute.

 How big is the Microsoft partnership?